 Beach just before sunset

-Our friend arrived, and we took a table to enjoy the sunset.
+Our friend arrived, and we separated our space to enjoy the sunset.
 It was cloudy, but even with the sky full of clouds, the view was gorgeous.
 As I was watching the sunset, I started to feel nostalgic.
 Yes, I am lucky enough to live near Siesta Key (Florida), which is also home to beautiful sunsets.
 However, this one felt more personal.
 It was “my” sunset.
 The sunset I had probably seen countless times but had never taken a step back to experience.
 A sunset that made me wish for a moment to feel not like a tourist, but just as another local at home.
 Sometimes, more often than not, dreams do not come true, but that night mine did.

 Cloudy Sunset.
 Still Beautiful.